Gaiaocho/gaiaocho.github.io/_posts/2024-07-24-FreeRTOS-a-Primer.md

 ## Where Next?
-With this information one should be able to examine a FreeRTOS based application and identify which files are application specific as well as libray ones.
+With this information one should be able to examine a FreeRTOS based application and identify which files are application specific as well as library ones.
 Additionally when looking through the source one can use the schemes described above to understand the particular elements, where they are from and what they return.